opus1993/pubrepo/content/post/rtweet-on-windows/index.md

   - R
 ---

-I was inspired by inspired by David Robinson's Tidy Tuesday screencast to work with `rtweet` on some work-related Twitter handles and ended up discovering a bug and a workaround for windows users.
+I was inspired by David Robinson's Tidy Tuesday screencast to work with `rtweet` on some work-related Twitter handles and ended up discovering a bug and a workaround for windows users.

 {{< youtube KE9ItC3doEU >}}